What is The Power Coalition for Equity and Justice?

 How are decisions made?

 The Power Coalition will use a Community Review Committee comprised of community leaders, activists, professionals, and others with a broad range of knowledge and skills in their respective communities.
 Over time, we will include past fellows as a part of the Community Review Committees.

 How do I know if I am eligible to apply for the She Leads: Community Activist Fellowship Program?

 - Applicants must be women, 18 years or older

 - Applicants must be living in the community where their work is taking place.

-- Applicants must reside in Alexandria, Baton Rouge, New Orleans, and Shreveport. *Can live near city limit (ie. Baton Rouge (Baker), New Orleans (Kenner/Metairie), Alexandria (Pineville), Shreveport (Bossier).
+- Applicants must reside in Alexandria, Baton Rouge, New Orleans, Shreveport, Lake Charles, or the River Parishes. *Can live near city limit (ie. Baton Rouge (Baker), New Orleans (Kenner/Metairie), Alexandria (Pineville), Shreveport (Bossier).

 - Applicants must be directly affected by and/or have significant direct experience with the issues, policies, practices, and/or systems that is the focus of their activism efforts.